EuroLeaps/scc-connectors/README.md

    - Create a Log Analytics Workspace
 3. Create a Cloud Function in Google Cloud
    - Download python source code from this Github repository (you don’t need to modify the code)
-   - Create .env file and provide credentials
+   - Create .env file and provide credentials OR put the credentials in GCP secrets manager
    - Setup EventArc trigger and deploy the function
 4. Trigger an SCC Alert and run a query on the Sentinel Log Table to view the finding